akvrmaa/akvrmaa/README.md

-## Note:   Part-time self-learner exploring web technologies out of curiosity and personal interest.
+## Note:  I’m a part-time self-learner exploring web technologies out of curiosity and personal interest, using Google and online resources to learn.